 <A> Acknowledgements:

 We gratefully acknowledge the Xeni Gwet’in First Nation for providing access to the field site.
 We would also like to thank Fisheries and Oceans Canada for providing field and logistical support and for providing access to counting fence data.
 Purchase of the DIDSON was funded by grants from CFI and BCKDF to Juanes.
 This project was supported by the Pacific Salmon Foundation as part of the Salish Sea Marine Survival Project (Publication number XX), the Fisheries Society of the British Isles Small Grants Program, Canada’s Ocean Tracking Network, and grants from the Natural Sciences and Engineering Research Council of Canada to Hinch.
 During field work, Furey was supported via the Vanier Canada Graduate Scholarships Program.
 Furey is currently supported by the Class of 1937 Professorship in Marine Biology from the School of Marine Sciences and Ocean Engineering at the University of New Hampshire.
+This manuscript was improved by the comments and suggestions from three anonymous reviewers.

 References: